 The Nominating and Corporate Governance Committee is comprised of Messrs.
 Staley, Packard, Sturdivant and Krueger and Ms. Dano, and is chaired by Mr. Packard.
-This committee is generally responsible for recruiting and retaining qualified persons to serve on our Board of Directors, including proposing such individuals to our Board of Directors for nomination for election as directors; evaluating the performance, size and composition of our Board of Directors; establishing procedures for the consideration of Board of Director candidates recommended by the Company's stockholders; assessing the independence of each member of our Board of Directors; reviewing the compensation of directors for service on our Board of Directors and its committees and recommend to the full Board changes in compensation; and overseeing our compliance activities.
-The Nominating and Corporate Governance Committee met four times during 2014.
+This committee is generally responsible for recruiting and retaining qualified persons to serve on our Board of Directors, including proposing such individuals to our Board of Directors for nomination for election as directors; evaluating the performance, size and composition of our Board of Directors; establishing procedures for the consideration of Board of Director candidates recommended by the Company's stockholders; assessing the independence of each member of our Board of Directors; reviewing the compensation; and overseeing our compliance activities.
+The Nominating and Corporate Governance Committee met four times during 2015.